TosbackCgusBridge-Bot/CGUs-versions/Eonline/Privacy Policy.md

 Privacy Policy

-This Privacy Policy was last updated on or about 2013.
+This Privacy Policy was last updated on November 21, 2013.

 E!
 Entertainment Television, LLC (E!), a company incorporated under Delaware law, with its registered address at 1209 Orange Street, Wilmington, Delaware 19801, is responsible for the contents of this Website or Mobile App.